 Sandwich strategies in the education sector

-Champions of education reform have reached for ‘sandwich strategies’ – interactive processes in which reformers in government take tangible measures that reduce the risks and costs of citizen action from below.
-This can drive virtuous circles of mutual empowerment between pro-accountability actors in state and society, and sometimes lead to governance reforms and long-term change.
-ARC’s broad project on sandwich strategies includes three case studies focused on education.
+Champions of education reform have reached for ‘sandwich strategies’.
+These are interactive processes in which reformers in government take tangible measures that reduce the risks and costs of citizen action from below.
+This can drive virtuous circles of mutual empowerment between pro-accountability actors in state and society.
+Sometimes, it leads to governance reforms and long-term change.
+ARC’s sandwich strategies project includes three case studies focused on education.

-The Home Grown School Feeding Program in Ogun state was part of the national Social Investment Programme in Nigeria, launched in 2016 to follow up on the campaign promises of the recently-elected President.
-The Ogun state government, encouraged by the MacArthur Foundation, enabled a coalition of four CSOs to monitor the operations of an in-school, locally sourced free school meal program operations in 140 schools in 11 of the state’s 20 local government areas.
+- Opening from Above Meets Mobilization from Below in Monitoring the Ogun State Home-Grown School Feeding Program (Oladeji Olaore, 2022).
+The Home Grown School Feeding Program in Ogun state was part of the national Social Investment Programme in Nigeria, launched in 2016.
+The Ogun state government, encouraged by the MacArthur Foundation, enabled a coalition of four CSOs to monitor the operations of an in-school, locally sourced free school meal program operations.

+- ‘Constructive Accountability’: Sandwich Strategy for Textbook Delivery in the Philippines (Joy Aceron, 2022).
 Textbook Count was a partnership between senior officials in the Philippines Department of Education and national CSOs, with donor support.
-Going beyond a 2003 law that mandated a CSO observer role in procurement, the goal was to prevent corruption and increase efficiency in the purchasing, production, and distribution of textbooks by enabling CSOs to monitor each link in the entire supply chain.
+The goal was to prevent corruption and increase efficiency in the purchasing, production, and distribution of textbook.
+This was achieved by enabling CSOs to monitor each link in the textbook supply chain.

-The Landless Workers Movement (MST) in Brazil is known around the world for its success redistributing land.
-Less well known is the movement’s struggle for the right to free, rural-oriented education for all living in agrarian reform settlements.
-The MST’s struggle over education policy in areas of agrarian reform has been a fight for both access and control.
+- Collaboration and Contestation: State Actors and MST Activists Reforming Rural Education (Rebecca Tarlau, 2022).
+The Landless Workers Movement (MST) in Brazil has long struggled for the right to free, rural-oriented education for all living in agrarian reform settlements.
+This has been a struggle for both access and control.
 The MST has been able to participate in the co-governance of a parallel rural education system at both the federal level and in within some states.

 Complaints systems and social audits in education

 ARC’s growing body of work on participatory oversight institutions looks across many public services – including education.
-A review of the literature on citizen participation in complaints systems and social audits includes evidence on education, and a blog focuses in on complaints systems in education, concluding that they “are not only a matter of technical design and information flows but also about power relations.
+A literature review on citizen participation in complaints systems and social audits includes evidence on education.
+A blog focuses in on complaints systems in education, concluding that they “are not only a matter of technical design and information flows but also about power relations.
 Citizens should be empowered to make complaints regarding public agents, and those agents should, in turn, be empowered to respond appropriately.”

 Grievance Redress Mechanisms in the Public Sector: A Literature Review (Suchi Pande and Naomi Hossain, 2022)